stainless-api/upload-openapi-spec-action/examples/README.md

 For GitLab projects, add the configuration from [push_gitlab.yml](./push_gitlab.yml) to your `.gitlab-ci.yml` file.
 The workflow uses a single `build-sdk` job that runs on merge requests and pushes to your main branch.

-If your OpenAPI spec is generated from your GitLab repo, see [merge_request_gitlab_generated.yml](./merge_request_gitlab_generated.yml) for the extra setup required.
+If your OpenAPI spec is in a GitLab repo, see [merge_request_gitlab_generated.yml](./merge_request_gitlab_generated.yml) for additional instructions.

 ## Integration with docs platforms

-If your Stainless config has code samples configured, the `build` action also outputs a `documented_spec_path` containing a path to your OpenAPI spec with SDK code samples.
+If your Stainless config has code samples configured, the `build` action also outputs a `documented_spec_path` containing a path to a version of your OpenAPI spec with SDK code samples included.

-If you sync your OpenAPI spec with a [ReadMe API Reference](https://readme.com/), you can use the [Sync to ReadMe](https://github.com/marketplace/actions/rdme-sync-to-readme) GitHub action to upload the documented spec to ReadMe.
-You can see examples of this in the [push_readme.yml](./push_readme.yml) file.
+If you sync your OpenAPI spec with a [ReadMe API Reference](https://readme.com/), use the [Sync to ReadMe](https://github.com/marketplace/actions/rdme-sync-to-readme) GitHub action to upload the documented spec to ReadMe.
+We have examples in the [push_readme.yml](./push_readme.yml) file.

-If you use [Mintlify's OpenAPI support](https://mintlify.com/docs/api-playground/openapi-setup#in-the-repo) for your API reference documentation, you can copy the documented spec to your Mintlify docs repo to update it.
-You can see examples of this in the [push_mintlify.yml](./push_mintlify.yml) file.
+If you use [Mintlify's OpenAPI support](https://mintlify.com/docs/api-playground/openapi-setup#in-the-repo) for your API reference documentation, copy the documented spec to your Mintlify docs repo to update it.
+We have examples in the [push_mintlify.yml](./push_mintlify.yml) file.

 ## Spec preparation